sonix-network/sonix-network/content/rules.md

 keywords = ["rules"]
 +++

-Version: 1.1
+Version: 1.2

+The following rules are applicable to the following SONIX IXPs:

+ - SONIX Stockholm
+ - SONIX Gothenburg

-By connecting to SONIX you acknowledge the following.
+By connecting to an IXP part of SONIX you acknowledge the following.

 # General requirements